Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Introduction

 We find that only a select class of ANN models and passive attention techniques capture the shared variance across all human visual selectivity measures.
-This work contributes to current efforts aimed at evaluating the biological and psychological validity of contemporary ANNs by investigating the similarity between artificial and biological vision systems at the level of the visual inputs rather than the learned representations or correspondence to patterns of neural activation in visual cortex \cite{kubilius2019brain}.
+This work contributes to current efforts aimed at evaluating the biological and psychological validity of contemporary ANNs by investigating the similarity between artificial and biological vision systems at the level of the visual inputs rather than the learned representations or correspondence to patterns of neural activation in the visual cortex \cite{kubilius2019brain}.
+We see our primary contributions as two-fold: (1) In a departure from prior work, we use a larger range of human behavioral measures, ANN models, and attention techniques in our comparisons.
+These reveal a significant range in the degree to which different models combined with different attention techniques produce human-like results.
+In addition, they show that more human-like ANN attention captures a shared component of the joint variability between the different human measures, rather than any particular human measure.
+(2) We provide causal evidence that more human-like ANN attention directly influences both human classification performance as well as predictions made by ANNs.